Stand Out With an Undergraduate Degree From Webster

 As social media, online and traditional journalism continue to evolve in today’s technological society, journalists who can adapt to the rapid shifts in reporting are in higher demand than ever.
 When you earn a Bachelor of Arts in Journalism from Webster University, you’ll be prepared to seize today’s journalism jobs and create opportunities in an ever-evolving field.

-Majoring in Journalism at Webster will immerse you in the world of communications, starting your first day.
+Beginning your first day at Webster, you will be immersed in the world of communications.
 Our program emphasizes mentorship and firsthand experience working on news stories, podcasts and newscasts.
+We have the experienced professionals and state-of-the-art, professional quality facilities to bring stories to life.

 We recognize and embrace the unprecedented need for thoughtful, critical and ethical journalists in today’s world.
 That’s why we’ve designed our program to help you develop your voice and make vital impacts on the communities around you through your reporting.